St Andrew's Cross Spider - Male - Seven Legs

 Males are much smaller and with sombre colours, mostly dark brown, sometimes reddish, sometimes yellow.
 The shape of the cephalothorax is much the same as the female's, but the abdomen is smaller and roughly triangular.
 The habit of pairing the legs and the white "armbands" on the forelegs are shared by both the male and the female.

-''Argiope keyserlingi'' is a common species of orb-web spider found on the east coast of Australia, from central New South Wales to southern Queensland.
-It is very similar in appearance to the closely related north Queensland species, ''Argiope aetherea''.
+"Argiope keyserlingi" is a species of orb-web spider found on the east coast of Australia, from Victoria to northern Queensland.
+It is very similar in appearance to a closely related north Queensland species, "Argiope aetherea".

 Similar species: Spiders